1KBlockID/ios-blockidsdk/README.md

 BlockID is available under the MIT license.
 See the LICENSE file for more info.

 ## Change Logs

+### v1.9.70
+- Resolved a crash issue during drive license enrolment if the verification configuration is unavailable in server.
+- Added device name and device model into device details which is sending to server.

+### v1.9.60
+- Version update

 ### v1.9.50
 - Fixed an issue of unable to perform password-less login after device is unlinked and invite is resent.
 - Handled auth requests for linked accounts when tenant has two DNS mappings.